 The syrup will gradually become hot, so when you have done about half of the koeksisters take the remaining syrup from the fridge and use this for the balance.

-Your koeksisters should turn out to be a somewhat crisp, sweet indulgence which are a favorite of all South Africans who have a sweet tooth.
+Your koeksisters should turn out to be a somewhat crisp, sweet indulgence which are a favourite of all South Africans who have a sweet tooth.

 People sell them outside shopping malls to earn an income.

 You will find them at all fund raising functions where food is sold.

 are certainly a popular item at church and other fetes and create strong competition in the recipe judging events at agricultural and other shows.

 If you like sweet things you will certainly enjoy these.

 But be careful, they're so nice that it's easy to over indulge and start feeling a little queasy, rather save some koeksisters